Legal Eagle Ultralight

 Hydraulic bicycle brakes were selected since they are very light and readily available.
 Unfortunately the standard rotor did not exactly fit the existing wheels.
 So a custom rotor and spacer was fabricated.

-Legal Eagle Ultralight image Legal Eagle Ultralight image
+Legal Eagle Ultralight Construction

 The spacer is made from 1/2 inch Nylon and the rotor and backing plate from aluminum.
 The bolt spacing matches the holes in the wheel.
 These were cut on a CNC router.

-Legal Eagle Ultralight image
+Legal Eagle Ultralight Construction

 I needed some way to attach the brake caliper to the airframe.
 Unfortunately, bicycle brakes have connection tabs which are at an angle, and this angle is the same regardless if the brake goes on the front or back of the bicycle.
 In other words, there is no mirror image available, and so a connection arrangement to the airframe could not be mirrored from left to right.

-Legal Eagle Ultralight image
+Legal Eagle Ultralight Construction

-However, the two M6 screws holding the caliper body together is symmetrical.
+However, the two M6 screws holding the caliper body together are symmetrical.
 So I removed the screws and replaced them with longer bolts and mounted the caliper using those.
 And, in an effort to avoid grinding off powder coat and welding on a bracket, a 3D printed fitting was fabricated.
 This fitting bolts onto the landing gear tube and provides a flange for the caliper to bolt to.

-Legal Eagle Ultralight image
+Legal Eagle Ultralight Construction

 Now I'm left with two actuators.
 Both of which could be mounted on the stick, and this would provide steerable braking (like traditional foot brakes), but it would require finesse during landing not to ground-loop.
 A simple and light solution was to use one actuator and connect both calipers with a tee.
 Hydraulic bake tubing is 5 mm, but in the United States actual 5 mm fittings are hard to find so a 3/16 inch press-to-fit tee was used (close enough and works fine).

-Legal Eagle Ultralight image
+Legal Eagle Ultralight Construction

-This provides a single actuator which simpler to operate and lighter.
+This provides a single actuator which is simpler to operate and lighter.
 Additionally, a single actuator for both brakes halves the amount of pressure going to each caliper.
 This is a benefit since I only need to slow down gradually or to simply not roll during idle; I do not need enough braking to flip the aircraft over!

-Legal Eagle Ultralight image
+Legal Eagle Ultralight Construction

 Copyright, provided by, and under the protection of Worktable CNC, LLC.